microsoft/datashaper/javascript/verbs/docs/verbs.api.md

 //
 // @public (undocumented)
 export const VerbContainer: StyledComponent<"div", any, {}, never>;

-// Warning: (ae-missing-release-tag) "VerbDescription" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export const VerbDescription: React.FC<VerbDescriptionProps>;

 // Warning: (ae-missing-release-tag) "VerbDescriptionProps" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //